The New York Times reports Friday that alone among all the cities hoping to be the next Silicon Valley, Seattle “is actually doing it.”

 At one of the first conferences I attended in Seattle, I was shocked to hear a speaker talk about how to improve K-12 math education, not how to hack a Tivo.
 It took a while to realize that “K” stood for kindergarten, not kilobytes.
 But this mindset connects us to a set of civic virtues bigger than any one company.
 It’s why I’m optimistic about Seattle over the long haul.

 And it has nurtured a rookie CEO like me.
 A Seattle journalist e-mailed me while I was still loading the tiny U-Haul that brought me here.
 A VC who should have eaten my gizzard for breakfast invited me to his lake house for dinner.
-A startup CEO who offered money-raising advice over lunch diverted us from Quiznos to Carmines.
+Ben Elowitz, CEO of Wetpaint, offered money-raising advice over lunch diverted us from Quiznos to Carmines.
 Redfin is better because of their help.

 Far from the Madding Crowd